 Assistance League of Flintridge established our Assisteens auxiliary in 1967.
-Today, the program has grown to over 65 members.
-The group meets on one weekend day a month during the school year with opportunities on other days as they come up.
-Assisteens also work in the Bargain Box Thrift Shop.
-Bargain Box sales support the following Assisteens philanthropic programs:
+Today, the program has grown to 60 members.
+The group meets one day a month during the school year with opportunities on other days as they come up.
+Assisteens also staff the Bargain Box Thrift Shop on Saturdays.

 Bargain Box Sales Support These Assisteens Philanthropic Programs

 Union Station Adult Center, Adult Donation Bags – Assisteens purchase items for, and then assemble, donation bags for adults who reside at the South Raymond Union Station location.
 The donated items include toiletries such as shampoo, toothbrushes, toothpaste, combs, brushes, tissue, and pens, pencils, paper, granola bars, etc.

 Union Station Adult Center, Sack Lunches – Assisteens assemble sack lunches to be donated to the South Raymond Union Station facility.
 There are specific guidelines and requirements for the sack lunch donations which the Assisteens learn and follow.
 The guidelines include the types of sandwiches and nourishment allowed, dating the assembly of each sack lunch to ensure freshness, etc.